ChobbyCode/micro-terrain-framework/README.md

 ## About

 Micro Terrain Is A Free Extension For MicroBit Makecode.
-It is currently version 0.2.0
+It is currently version 0.2.0 Micro Terrain Is A Simple Tool You Can Use To Help Make Games On The Microbit.
+This tool is aimed at 8-14 year olds but you can still use it if you are out of these ages

 ### It Allows You To
 - Create Sidescrollers